grapa-dev/grapa/docs-src/docs/obj/iterate.md

 {"a":a,"b":b}
 ```

-Or used to get the name of an item in a $LIST, using the index parameter.
+Or used to get the name of an item in a $GOBJ, using the index parameter.

 ```
 > {a:1,b:2}.getname(0)